mslaven/activity_log/README.md

     $ gem install activity_log

-Once you have the gem installed, execute:
+Once you have the gem installed execute:

     $ rails g activity_log:install

 followed by